zyebytevt/zyeware/README.md

 ## Can I create games with it?

 If you can stomach it, sure.
-LGPL even allows you to create closed-source games with it, if your heart so desires.
+You have a lot of freedom what you decide to do with the engine, the only requirement I have is that you give my engine a bit of exposure with your game.